A few resources to support growth and learning. This is a partial list, with many more out there.

 A living document of terms, updated often with definitions based in US current and historical context.

-BIAS: Prejudice in favor of or against one thing, person or group compared to another, usually in a way considered unfair.
+BIAS: Everyone has it.
+Prejudice in favor of or against one thing, person or group compared to another, usually in a way considered unfair.
 Implicit bias is unconscious, explicit bias is conscious.

 CULTURE: Learned and shared values, beliefs, languages, and customs of a social group.